• Skip to primary navigation

 Mushroom Powder (optional)

 For an extra boost of flavor and health benefits, consider adding 1 tablespoon of Chagaccino Mushroom & Adaptogen Coffee Boost Powder.
-This optional ingredient is packed with adaptogenic mushrooms, providing a natural energy boost while adding a delightful earthy taste to your protein coffee.
+This optional ingredient is packed with adaptogenic mushrooms, providing a natural energy boost while adding a light flavor to your protein coffee.

 Creamy Oat Milk